-- The trackside deployment of the ETCS requested level 1 with version 2.3.0d, overlaid existing INDUSI I60 national signalling system. - > Current status of the projects on AWB RFC: - line section (Zidani Most Pragersko) all the works were completed in 2015 and ETCS is in operation from Q2 2017; - line section (Zidani Most Ljubljana) all the works were completed in 2015 and ETCS is in operation from Q2 2017; - Currently is ongoing:
+- The trackside deployment of the ETCS requested level 1 with version 2.3.0d, overlaid existing INDUSI I60 national signalling system. - Current status of the projects on AWB RFC: - line section (Zidani Most Pragersko) all the works were completed in 2015 and ETCS is in operation from Q2 2017; - line section (Zidani Most Ljubljana) all the works were completed in 2015 and ETCS is in operation from Q2 2017; - Currently is ongoing:

-Deployment of ERTMS/ETCS (level 1, baseline 3-set 2 overlaid existing INDUSI I60 national signalling system), on line section (Zidani Most - Dobova - border HR) and on line section (Pragersko - Maribor - Šentilj - border AUT), for which the European Commission approved funding for the CEF co-financing in the Republic of Slovenia with the agreement no. INEA/CEF/TRAN/M2015/1125663 for action no. 2015-SI-TM-0111-W. According to the contract with the constructor, the deadline for the end of works is Q4 2022.
+Deployment of ERTMS/ETCS (level 1, baseline 3-set 2 overlaid existing INDUSI I60 national signalling system), on line section (Zidani Most - Dobova - border HR) and on line section (Pragersko - Maribor - Šentilj - border AUT), for which the European Commission approved funding for the CEF co-financing in the Republic of Slovenia with the agreement no. INEA/CEF/TRAN/M2015/1125663 for action no. 2015-SI-TM-0111-W. According to the contract with the constructor, the deadline for the end of works is Q4 2023.

-- line section (st. border HR Dobova Zidani Most) is now in the phase of certification of the ETCS on the section (expected completion in 2020); - line section (Pragersko Šentilj st.border AUT) is now in the phase of system designing of ETCS (expected completion in 2022); - Plans till the end of 2025 - Line section Ljubljana Jesenice st. border AUT expected deployment of ETCS is in 2024 - > Bilateral meetings with HŽ-I, RFI and OBB.
-The main activities which to be carried out:
+- line section (st. border HR Dobova Zidani Most) all the works were completed in 2019 and NSA issued operating permit in Q4 2020; - line section (Pragersko Šentilj st.border AUT) is currently in the phase of system designing of ETCS (expected completion in Q2 2023); - Plans till the end of 2026 - Line section Ljubljana Jesenice st. border AUT expected deployment of ETCS is in 2026 - > Bilateral meetings with HŽ-I, RFI and OBB.
+The main activities which to be carried out: - coordination for establishing technical and traffic/operational rules on border section; - preparation of Test cases from both parties which have to be put together in a single document; - processing and entering ETCS on-board data; - execution of test runs with locomotive equipped with appropriate on-board ETCS equipment;

-- coordination for establishing technical and traffic/operational rules on border section; - preparation of Test cases from both parties which have to be put together in a single document; - processing and entering ETCS on-board data; - execution of test runs with locomotive equipped with appropriate on-board ETCS equipment; - ➢ GSM-R:
+➤ GSM-R: